openstack/openstack-ansible/doc/source/install-guide/configure-openstack.rst

         "identity:bar": "rule:admin_required"
     }

-This would be accomplished through the use of the following configuration entry in ``/etc/openstack_deploy/user_variables.yml``:
+Accomplish this through the use of the following configuration entry in ``/etc/openstack_deploy/user_variables.yml``:

 .. code-block:: yaml